All Brooklyn Public Library locations will be closed on Monday, February 15, 2016 for President's Day.

 East Flatbush Library - Local History & Photos

-The storefront building soon proved inadequate for a rapidly growing readership.
-On October 30, 1952, a library branch of approximately 3,200 square feet opened in a new building at the present location.
-This new East Flatbush branch quickly advanced to eighth place in circulation.
+The storefront building soon proved inadequate for a rapidly growing community.
+On October 30, 1952, a 3,200-square-foot library opened in a new building at the present location.
+The new East Flatbush branch soon boasted some of the highest circulation numbers in the system.

 In 1961, the building was enlarged to 6,400 square feet, but this was still not large enough for the growing community.
-In November 1988 the branch was closed and the building demolished except for one wall and a portion of the roof.
-Under the direction of New York City’s Department of General Services, a new building was constructed and completely outfitted with fixtures and furniture.
+In November 1988, the branch was closed and the building demolished except for one wall and a portion of the roof.
+Under the direction of New York City’s Department of General Services, a new building was constructed and outfitted with new fixtures and furniture.

 Community support for the East Flatbush branch has been a mainstay since its founding.
 In 1991, local merchants in the struggling middle-class community raised over $3,100 to buy books for the library.

 Today, the branch is home to a large and loyal patronship, with children and young adults forming approximately 70% of the library’s users.

 East Flatbush Library is scheduled for a full renovation.
 Once completed, the new space will feature a bright, central patron area full of natural light, in addition to an innovative façade.